 - 1. Create a budget for your club or organization.
 A sample budget is available on the second sheet of the cover page.
 You may this template or your own if you wish.
 Budgets must include the following: - 1.
-A cover page.
-Budgets submitted to FAC should have this cover page (included below), with the slots filled in with the required information. - 2.
-A budget overview, listing the events your club or organization plans on hosting, supplies, estimated attendance, etc. - 3.
-Total estimated expenses for the semester. - 4.
-Any fundraising your club or organization plans on having. - 5.
-The total amount your club or organization is requesting from Senate. - 6.
-Other forms of income (member dues, outside sponsoring, etc.). - 7.
-The current amount in your club's account. - Submit your budget via email to the FAC chair before the given deadline.
-Deadlines may be found here.
-Budgets should be submitted in pdf form, with the file name "[Year][Semester]clubname.pdf" (e.g. "2016SP" or "2016FA").
-You can export to PDF natively with Excel, under File -> Export -> Create PDF/XPS Document. - Clubs requesting \$500 or more from Senate are required to give a presentation.
+A budget overview, listing the events your club or organization plans on hosting, supplies, estimated attendance, etc. - 2.
+Total estimated expenses for the semester. - 3.
+Any fundraising your club or organization plans on having. - 4.
+The total amount your club or organization is requesting from Senate. - 5.
+Other forms of income (member dues, outside sponsoring, etc.). - 6.
+The current amount in your club's account. - 7.
+Number of active club members - 2.
+Submit your budget via email to the FAC chair before the given deadline. - Clubs requesting \$500 or more from Senate are required to give a presentation.
 Presentations must be professional, not be longer than 6 minutes, and be given by a leading figure of your club or organization.
 Time slots for presentations on the Budget Presentation Day will be emailed to clubs or organizations after the Budget Submission Deadline has passed.